 6.2.7 References to literature and data that are relevant to the trial, and that provide background for the trial.

+6.3 Trial Objectives and Purpose

 A detailed description of the objectives and the purpose of the trial.

+6.4 Trial Design

 The scientific integrity of the trial and the credibility of the data from the trial depend substantially on the trial design.
 A description of the trial design, should include: